benjymous/annotations/sandman/sandman-vertigopreview.md

 characterization of the blues and edited my statement about Chuck Jones.
  	Jonathan Petersen (jcp@trident.usacs.rutgers.edu) corrected my reference to the Tarot.
+    Timothy Hock Seng Tan: the best page number counter there is.
+	Ralf Hildebrandt added more details and made edits